imjoy-team/ImJoy/web/public/docs/api.md

 # ImJoy API

-Every plugin runs in its own sandbox-like container environment (webworker or iframe for JS, process for Python) to avoid interfering other plugin and make the entire ImJoy App more secured.
-The interaction between plugins or with the main app is carried out through a set of API functions (`ImJoy API`).
+Every plugin runs in its own sandbox-like container environment (webworker or iframe for JS, process for Python).
+This avoids interference with other plugin and makes the entire ImJoy App more secure.

+Interaction between plugins or betweena  plugin with the main app is carried out through a set of API functions (`ImJoy API`).
 All the plugins have access to a special object called `api`, with which the plugin can, for example, show a dialog, send results to the main app, or call another plugin with paramenters and data.

-To make the interaction more efficient and concurrently, we chose a modern programing pattern called ["asynchronous programming"](http://cs.brown.edu/courses/cs168/s12/handouts/async.pdf) for these API functions.
+To make the interaction more efficient and concurrently, we chose a programing pattern called ["asynchronous programming"](http://cs.brown.edu/courses/cs168/s12/handouts/async.pdf) for these API functions.

 ## Asynchronous programming

 All ImJoy API functions are asynchronous.
-This means when an `ImJoy API` function is called, ImJoy will not block the execution, instead, it will immediately return an object called [`Promise`(JS)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [`Future`(Python)](https://docs.python.org/3/library/asyncio-future.html).
-You can decide to wait for the actual result or set a callback function to retrieve the result.
+This means when an `ImJoy API` function is called, ImJoy will not block its execution, but instead it will immediately return an object called [`Promise`(JS)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [`Future`(Python)](https://docs.python.org/3/library/asyncio-future.html).
+You can decide to wait for the actual result or set a callback function to retrieve the result once the process terminated.
 For example, if you popup a dialog to ask for user input, in many programinig languages (synchronous programing), the code execution will be blocked until the user closes the dialog.
 However, an asynchronous program will return the `promise` object even if the user haven't close the dialog and continue processing.

-Since every API call is asynchronous and non-blocking, a given plugin can easily call multiple other plugins to perform tasks simultaneously without using thread-like techniques.
+Since every API call is asynchronous and non-blocking, a given plugin can call multiple other plugins to perform tasks simultaneously without using thread-like techniques.

 ImJoy suports two asynchronous programming styles to access these asynchronous functions for both Python and JavaScript: `async/await` and `callback` style.
 A few important